 Setting up a simple TalkJS chat

 First of all, we’ll set up a simple conversation.
 Follow this Getting Started guide.
 You may also want to change the photoUrl of each user to an actual image address.
-You can find free images here to act as the profile pictures of your users.
+You can use free images to act as the profile pictures of your users.

 For this tutorial, we will use a chatbox (a single conversation) instead of an inbox that allows you to swap between conversations.
 Make sure you change this code from the Getting Started guide from: